jaggr

 {"_id": 10, "f": "b", "test": {"f": 1}}

-Read it in using the JsonFileReader
+Read it in using the JsonFileReader in the jaggr-utils module using:

 List<Map<String, Object>> jsonList = JsonFileReader.readJsonFromFile("raw.json");

-Now various aggregations can be defined using the AggregationBuilder
+Now various aggregations can be defined using the AggregationBuilder:

 Aggregation aggregation = new AggregationBuilder()